Dowden and Reform Party React to Last Night's YouGov Poll

 The Tories’ poll hit should come as no surprise to anyone with at least a foot in the real world.
 Hypothetical polls of the public’s desire to be taxed more to fund public services very quickly give way when the reality of taxes hit.

-Reform will be capitalising on the desire of Tory voters for a non-Labour light, free-market party.
+Reform will be capitalising on the desire of Tory voters for a non-Labour-lite, free-market party.
 Nearly one in ten Tory voters have switched to Reform UK according to this poll, doubling the party’s poll rating.
 A Reform UK spokesperson tells Guido:

 “Who knew that wacking taxes up for red wall workers while simultaneously unrolling a red carpet on every beach in Kent and Sussex and threatening civil liberties like a drunken traffic warden could hurt the Tories polling figures.
 Seriously who could have guessed it?”